ArrowrIcon Home icon

 Army number W 307782

-Having compared a rendition of this on YouTube to songs available after searching the lyrics (here and here) I believe this is what Kath O'Sullivan is referring to.
-I must confess that the tune is a rather pleasant one, even if the lyrics leave something to be desired!
+Having compared a rendition of this on YouTube to songs available after searching the lyrics, I believed that I had found what Kath O'Sullivan was referring to.
+Sadly now it no longer seems to be available.
+It was a nice tune, even if the lyrics leave something to be desired!

 Robin Denham